skongonda/Email-Generator/README.md

 # Email-Generator
-This app generates email based on your provided topic.
+This app generates emails based on the topic you provided.